Skip to main content

 7. Determinism — A Lingua Franca program is deterministic unless the programmer explicit uses nondeterministic constructs.
 Given the same input data, a composition of reactors has exactly one correct behavior.
 This makes Lingua Franca programs testable.

 8. Concurrency — Dependencies between reactions are explicitly declared in a Lingua Franca program, and reactions that are not dependent on one another can be executed in parallel on a multi-core machine.
-If the target provides a support for federated execution, then execution can also be distributed across networks.
+For targets supporting federated execution (currently C, Python, and TypeScript), execution can be distributed across networks.

 Getting Started

 To get started with Lingua Franca, set up a development environment and learn how to write a first reactor.
-There are also a number of useful tutorial videos available.
+There are also a number of potentially useful videos available.